© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Andrew's Church (remains of) is a scheduled monument protected by Historic England under reference 1006617.
 View the official record →

-St Andrew's Church (remains of) is a medieval ecclesiastical structure located in Northamptonshire.
+St Andrew's Church (remains of) is a scheduled ancient monument in Northamptonshire comprising the fragmentary ruins of a medieval parish church.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006617.

 St Andrew's Church (remains of) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006617.